 Altitude Sickness is Real.
 Be prepared for the altitude change.
 Altitude sickness is due to the lower amounts of oxygen in the air at high altitudes.
 Altitude sickness can manifest itself in breathlessness, throbbing headaches and fatigue to name a few.

-To avoid the effects of altitude sickness, especially if you are coming to Breckenridge (or any mountain town) from sea level, is to gradually increase the altitude.
-If you are visiting Breck, spend one night in Denver first.
-This will give your body an adjustment period at 5,000 ft. prior to going up to 10,000 ft.
+To avoid the effects of altitude sickness, especially if you are coming to Breckenridge CO (or any mountain town) from sea level, is to gradually increase the altitude.
+If you are visiting Breck’s beautiful mountains, spend one night in Denver first.
+This will give your body an adjustment period at 5,000 ft. prior to going up to Breckenridge elevation of 10,000 ft.

 Be prepared for the weather.
+Skiing in Colorado can be cold.
 In winter bring hat, goggles, gloves/mittens, plenty of warm layers and avoid cotton base-layers as they don’t wick moisture away from your body.

-Layers are also good in the summer months.
+Layers are also good in the summer months, so you can peel them off as the day warms up.
 And be prepared for abrupt weather changes.
 We were caught more than once in a hail storm during our summer stay.

 The saying goes, “there is no such thing as bad weather, just bad gear”.
 Dressing appropriately will keep you comfortable and enable you to enjoy your experience.